 Biomass to Liquids (BtL)

-The term BtL is applied to synthetic fuels made from biomass through a thermochemical route.
+The term Biomass to Liquid BtL is applied to synthetic fuels made from biomass through a thermochemical route.
 The objective is to produce fuel components that are similar to those of current fossil-derived petrol (gasoline) and diesel fuels and hence can be used in existing fuel distribution systems and with standard engines.
 They are also known as synfuels.

 Note: Some European demonstration projects on gasification have been discontinued in recent months for various reasons, however summary information on the 'project history' and technology developed is retained on this page for reference purposes.